Tobito45/BoardGameStatistics/Documentation/ProgrammerDocumentation.md

 ### Package UIStateControllers

 A package that implements the change and control side of the interface.
 Class instances are created in a UIController object and stored in a dictionary.
 These states have key methods Installization, Update (triggered each time the state is run), Clear (used to clear the memory).

+Classes:
+- IUIState - interface for each state controller with Installization, Update and Clear methods.
+- UIStateControllerBase - is an abstract class which is a father class for all state controllers, it stores references to UIController.
+Implements the IUIState interface.
+- MainUIStateController - is responsible for interface controls for MainState.
+Inherits UIStateControllerBase.
+- GameUIStateController - is responsible for interface controls for GameState.
+Inherits UIStateControllerBase.
+- ActionsStateController - is responsible for interface controls for ActionsState.
+Inherits UIStateControllerBase.
+- _OtherStateControllers - is responsible for interface controls for OthersState.
+Inherits UIStateControllerBase._

+### Other classes

+- SceneInstaller - application entry point, bootstrap, creates all objects and defines dependencies.
+Inherits MonoInstaller, uses Zenject library.
+- MigrationController - responsible for methods that refine GameData in case of changes due to new versions of the application.
+It is done step by step for each version.
+It is a static class.
+- ShareController - implements the use of the Native Gallery for Android and Native Share for Android libraries for importing and exporting.
+It is a static class.
+- UIController - is a linking class in the application.
+It performs various actions that can be repeated in the state control classes.
+It also stores information to be transferred between states.
+It has Dictionary<Type, IUIState>().

+### Solving specific problems

+#### Start menu problem

+A start menu has been added to the application to solve one of the problems caused by the too fast creation of objects using Zenjects that work with VisualElement.
+Some objects such as the UIStateControllerBase class implementers search for objects using the Q<>() method and can't find anything because VisualElement hasn't had time to create all its children yet.
+To solve this problem we implemented a timer via IEnumerator for 0.2 seconds and after that all objects are created and dependencies are described.